 MoneyGeek compiled quotes from South Carolina's insurance companies to identify the state's cheapest providers.
 GEICO offers the state’s cheapest insurance policy.
 The average driver can save $528 per year by comparing insurance rates.

-The Best Cheap Car Insurance in South Carolina for 2021
+The Cheapest Car Insurance in South Carolina for 2022

 For drivers looking for cheap car insurance in South Carolina, the most affordable option is a liability-only policy.
 This type of insurance only meets the state minimum requirements.

 Based on average rates for minimum coverage, the cheapest auto insurance companies in South Carolina are:

 - State Farm: $574 per year

 If you or a family member are in the military, USAA offers another affordable option at an average of $500 per year.
 The most expensive car insurance company in South Carolina for minimum coverage is Nationwide, with an average cost of $761 per year.